ra9hur/Semantic-Segmentation-MNetV2/README.md

 ### Model Documentation

 ##### Approach
-This project was implemented using MobileNet V1 and could be referred [here](https://github.com/ra9hur/SDC-P13-Semantic-Segmentation).
+Semantic segmentation was implemented using MobileNet V1 and could be referred [here](https://github.com/ra9hur/SDC-P13-Semantic-Segmentation).
 MobileNet V1 had pre-trained 'imagenet' weight size of about (~ 70 MB).

 This implementation uses MobileNet V2.
-Pre-trained weight size is about (~ 9 MB) and this is significantly less when compared to version 1.
+Pre-trained weight size is about (~ 9 MB) and this is significantly less when compared to MobileNet version 1.

 Weight files for keras's mobilenetv2 model can be downloaded [here](https://github.com/JonathanCMitchell/mobilenet_v2_keras/releases/).